matthewoestreich/leetlocal/README.md

 # leetlocal

-Scaffolding to bring leetcode questions locally, so you can work on problems in your local IDE.
+Scaffolding to bring leetcode questions local, so you can work on problems in your local IDE.

 # Usage